ssfrr/julia/README.windows.md

     C:\mingw-builds\x64-4.8.1-win32-seh-rev5\mingw64

 3. Install and configure [MSYS2](http://sourceforge.net/projects/msys2), a minimal POSIX-like environment for Windows.
   a.
-Download the latest archive from the [32-bit](http://sourceforge.net/projects/msys2/files/Alpha-versions/32-bit) or [64-bit](http://sourceforge.net/projects/msys2/files/Alpha-versions/64-bit) distribution as apprpriate.
+Download the latest base [32-bit](http://sourceforge.net/projects/msys2/files/Base/32-bit) or [64-bit](http://sourceforge.net/projects/msys2/files/Base/64-bit) distribution as apprpriate.
   b.
-Using [7-Zip](http://www.7-zip.org/download.html), extract the archive to a convenient directory, e.g. **C:\msys2\x64-20131022**.
+Using [7-Zip](http://www.7-zip.org/download.html), extract the archive to a convenient directory, e.g. **C:\msys2\x64-20131126**.
 You may need to extract the tarball in a separate step.
+This will create an additional `msys32`/`msys64` subdirectory.
     - Some versions of this archive contain zero-byte files that clash with existing files.
 If prompted, choose to not overwrite all existing files.
   c.
 Launch `msys2_shell.bat`, which will initialize MSYS2.
   d.
+Install the necessary packages:

+    pacman-key --init #Download keys
+    pacman -Syu #Update package database and full system upgrade pacman -S git make patch python tar

+  e.
 Edit the `/etc/fstab` file and append a line of the form

     C:/mingw-builds/x64-4.8.1-win32-seh-rev5/mingw64 /mingw ext3 binary 0 0